 ages: up to age 14

-Details: Themes for submissions here.
-If your work is accepted (articles, fiction, poetry) then the magazine will own in and will pay you for your work.
-Just be sure that if your writing is accepted, you don’t post it anywhere else since you will not own it anymore.
+Details: This is a literary magazine (ezine) for kids with submission themes here.
+If your work is accepted (articles, fiction, poetry), then the magazine will own it and will pay you for your work.
+Just be sure that if your writing is accepted, you don’t post it anywhere else since you will not own it anymore!

 ages: 10 – 18